tushar1999sharma/Outing-Guide/readme.md

 * User will get in app notification whenever someone follow them or user they are following post new blog.

 * User can search post with post name or city name.

 * Moment js is used to evaluate time of post and comment from current time.

-*   Avatar image and image with blogs are uploaded on cloudinary.
+* Avatar image and all image posted by users are uploaded on cloudinary.

 ## Server Routes